geanfeltrin/Music-Player-Ui-RN/README.md

 📱 This applications is a simple music-player ui, get more information on figma url.

-### 💡 This project is just a prototype, the project that went into production is a private github. 😎

 ## ⚙️ Features

 - [x] Controlls